Can I use herbs or supplements with Atroiza?

 Liver enzymes – inducing and inhibiting

 An enzyme is a type of chemical that increases a process.
-For example, liver enzymes break down chemicals in drugs and supplements as one of the ways they can be cleared from your body.
+For example, liver enzymes are one of the ways that chemicals in drugs and supplements can be cleared from your body.

 There are lots of specific liver enzymes, categorised by letter and numbers.
 One of the main enzymes is called CYP3A4 (used by 90% of drugs), another is CYP2B6.
-(CYP stand for “cytochrome”).
+(CYP stand for “cytochrome P450”).

 The levels of these enzymes is not constant though.
 Sometimes drugs (or herbs or supplements) increase or decrease the levels of different enzymes.
 This makes things very complication.